Scholarships, Awards & Academic Prizes

 J. Harry Ebbs Achievement Awards

 These awards were established by the former Physical and Health Education Undergraduate Association (PHEUA) to encourage academic improvement and excellence among all undergraduates.
-They are given to second and third year students who improve their overall academic percentage by 8% or more from the previous year, and to first-year students who improve their academic percentage average by 5% as compared to their final high school averages.
+They are given to second, third and fourth year students who improve their overall academic percentage by 8% or more from the previous year, and to first-year students who improve their academic percentage average by 5% as compared to their final high school averages.
 Students must be enrolled in a recognizable full course load to be eligible.
 A visionary physician and physical educator, Dr. J. Harry Ebbs was the first full-time director of the school.
 As chair of research for the National Advisory Council on Fitness and Amateur Sport in the 1960s, he enabled many of the path breaking studies into Canadian fitness to be undertaken

 Mavis E. Berridge Scholarship*